How Azure NetApp Files snapshots work

 Because of the “Redirect on Write” nature of the underlaying technology, storing or retaining Azure NetApp Files snapshots has no performance impact, even with heavy data activity.
 Deleting a snapshot also has little to no performance impact in most cases.

-Azure NetApp Files volumes support up to 255 snapshots.
-The ability to store a large number of low-impact, frequently created snapshots increases the likelihood that the desired version of data can be successfully recovered.
+Azure NetApp Files volumes support up to 255 snapshots per volume.
+The ability to store many low-impact, frequently created snapshots increases the likelihood that the desired version of data can be successfully recovered.

 Snapshots provide user visibility and file recoverability.

 The high performance, scalability, and stability of Azure NetApp Files snapshot technology means it provides an ideal online backup for user-driven recovery.
 Snapshots can be made user-accessible for file, directory, or volume restore purposes.
 Additional solutions allow you to copy backups to offline storage or replicate cross-region for retention or disaster-recovery purposes.